-When it comes to choosing the perfect theme, everyone’s needs are different.
-These questions are a good place to start.
+When it comes to choosing the perfect WordPress theme these questions are a good place to start.

-- Do you tend to change your mind often?
-The Divi theme can become anything you want and quickly!
-Due to it’s easy to use drag-and-drop page builder you’ll be able to adjust the features and layout as your preferences change.
+- Are you a person who likes to keep up with the trends or don’t have a clear roadmap for your business and/or brand just yet?
+Divi is the ultimate WordPress theme.
+It can become anything you want and quickly!
+Due to it’s easy to use drag-and-drop page builder you’ll be able to adjust the features and layout as web design trends change and your business grows.
 Not only that, but you can use Divi on pretty much any kind of website.

 - Are you a service based-entrepreneur?
-Whether you are a freelance writer, coach, social media manager, virtual assistant or online marketer, a clean, romantic and girly theme like Sarah Parker can take your business to the next level.
-Or you can offer your potential clients a warm welcome with a posh yet minimalist theme like Boss Pro.
-Or get an outrageously stylish, incredibly flexible, and easily customizable theme built specifically for female-owned service-based businesses, like the ChicServe theme.
+Whether you are a freelance writer, coach, social media manager, virtual assistant, or online marketer, a clean theme, such as ChicServe, can take your business to the next level.
+ChicServe is outrageously stylish, incredibly flexible, easily-customizable, and was specially built for female-owned service-based businesses.

 - Are you an online shop owner?
-Market Pro is a powerful WordPress theme, eye-catching, airy, and mobile responsive so you never miss a sale.
-Or you might prefer Maggie by Bluchic, a WooCommerce-ready theme and comes with all the bells and whistles you need to run a successful online shop.
+Never miss a sale by installing a powerful WordPress theme that comes with all the bells and whistles you need to run a successful online shop, such as ChicShop.

 - Are you a course creator?
 Check out Authority Pro, a theme that perfectly highlights your knowledge, years of experience, and acquired wisdom while helping you grow your audience.